This series of articles

 This is the first of the Code In Postgres series of articles.

 When developing systems we often have a choice of writing code (NodeJS, C#, Python or PHP etc) or SQL.
 I believe that sometimes the decision to write code is taken without fully evaluating how much of the task could be offloaded to SQL.

 In this series of articles I wish to show the huge benefits of using and learning SQL by examining progressively more difficult scenarios with increasing amounts of SQL knowledge.
 In doing this I hope to illustrate that sometimes large amounts of extra code is written for what SQL can achieve quicker, with less complexity and more readability.

 To be more specific, we should try to follow the rule of least power more often.

 For this series of articles we will be using the Ergast data set, which is a provided under the Attribution-NonCommercial-ShareAlike 3.0 Unported Licence.

-Lets say you want to find out who the Formula 1 World Champion was in 2017.
+Lets say you want to find out the final points for drivers in the 2017 Formula 1 World Championship.
 The schema for the tables we will be using is as follows:

 An example of the data you would find in these tables is shown below:

-driverStandings table has the points for every driver in every race and world champions would be the driver with the most points in a single season.
+driverStandings table has the points for every driver in every race.
 The problem here is that there is no record in the

 driverStandings table for which season a